 And some people who might think of themselves as living here illegally are actually not "unlawfully present," such as students who dropped out but whose cases haven't been examined by the immigration authorities.

-You should really see a lawyer for a full analysis.
+If interested in the lottery, and living unlawfully in the United States, you should really see an experienced immigration attorney for a full analysis.
 Also, for more information on the green card lottery, pick up a copy of U.S. Immigration Made Easy, by Ilona Bray (Nolo).